fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 ---

 So, all that above is a long introduction to the question that I want to ask here.
-Gojek drivers face this management-by-algorithm that's opaque, and acts as an intermediary, a market maker if you will, between the drivers and the passengers. %% And this matchmaking algorithm  %%
+Gojek drivers face this management-by-algorithm that's opaque, and acts as an intermediary, a market maker if you will, between the drivers and the passengers.
+And I claim that the above dynamics also exists in Gojek drivers interaction with the platform. %% And this matchmaking algorithm  %%

-One tendency that you see among 'platform' tech monopolies is that they try to [commoditize their complement](https://gwern.net/complement), where (from Gwern),
+But first, a segue on why Gojek's interaction with its drivers the way it is: one tendency that you see among 'platform' tech monopolies is that they try to [commoditize their complement](https://gwern.net/complement), where (from Gwern),

 > "companies seek to secure a chokepoint or quasi-monopoly in products composed of many necessary & sufficient layers by dominating one layer while fostering so much competition in another layer above or below its layer that no competing monopolist can emerge, prices are driven down to marginal costs elsewhere in the stack, total price drops & increases demand, and the majority of the consumer surplus of the final product can be diverted to the quasi-monopolist."